Lithuania Tax Calculator (2026)

 Frequently asked questions

-Employee social security and health insurance contributions are 19.5% on income up to EUR 126,532, which includes a 6.98% health insurance component.
-Once your income exceeds EUR 126,532, the contribution rate drops to 6.98% (health insurance only) on the amount above that threshold.
-These contributions are deducted from your gross salary before you receive your take-home pay.
+Employee social security and health insurance contributions are 19.5% on income up to EUR 126,532, then drop to 6.98% (health insurance only) on income above that threshold.
+These contributions are deducted from your gross salary and are not tax-deductible.

-What is the tax-exempt allowance (TEA) and how does it work?
+What is the tax-exempt allowance (TEA) in Lithuania?

 Other tax calculators